Reddit trading frenzy fades as Yellen summons agencies

-They erased early declines to rise 11% in pre-market trading on Wednesday, while shares of AMC gained 7.8%.
-GameStop’s Frankfurt-listed shares continued their pace of declines, falling 24% by 1030 GMT.
+They fell another 5% on Wednesday, while shares of AMC were up 3.8% following a drop of 41% a day earlier.
+GameStop’s Frankfurt-listed shares continued to decline, falling 36% by 1510 GMT.

-“The unwind is obvious,” said Oriano Lizza, premium sales trader at brokerage CMC Markets in Singapore.
-But he added that it would be easy for nimble small investors to regroup and target fresh companies.
+“The unwind is obvious,” said Oriano Lizza, premium sales trader at brokerage CMC Markets in Singapore, adding that it would be easy for nimble small investors to regroup and target fresh companies.

 “I think from a regulatory standpoint, the concern is that they could continue to do this,” he said.